TritonDataCenter/rfd/rfd/0159/README.md

 To set a fixed 1 TiB quota, the total top-level space for the 'zones' dataset should be used, minus 1 TiB.
 The resulting value should be applied as the quota for the storage zone's dataset.

+Assuming a fixed 1 TiB for the quota, this accounts for a small precentage reduction in the total usable space on the system.
+However, given the size of our storage servers and the fact that capacity increases with each generation, this precentage is negligible.
+For example, on a 177 TiB server, it is .57% of total capacity, and this faction only goes down as we deploy larger servers.
+Thus, for practical purposes, we can usually choose to ignore the quota.

 ### Setting a Quota